hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-part-1.md

 MyToken=$(echo $token | cut -d':' -f 2 | cut -d',' -f 1 | tr -d '"')
 ```

+* I then create a non-admin user account using the access token as the bearer token authentication:

 ```bash
 # Create a new user account “testuser1”
 curl -X 'POST' \